-Another change ushered in by the 2012 amendment was a prohibition on the use of CPA funds for the acquisition of artificial turf for athletic fields.
+Prohibited is the use of CPA funds for tennis rackets, basketballs, golf carts or other recreational equipment, the use of land for horse or dog racing, the use of land for a stadium, gymnasium or similar structure, indoor community recreational facilities, or for the acquisition of artificial turf for athletic fields.
 Communities may still use their CPA funds for other aspects of a field project, but must appropriate non-CPA funds to acquire the artificial turf surface.